durandaltheta/sthread/README.md

 ```
 $./a.out
 your partner speaks: hello foo
-your partner speaks: hello faa
+you speak: hello faa
 your partner speaks: goodbye foo
-your partner speaks: goodbye faa
+you speak: goodbye faa
 ```

 The user can implement transition guards and prevent transitioning away